rostislavjadavan/go-mdwiki/README.md

 storage: .storage
 ```

-- host & port - web server properties
+- `host` & `port` - web server configuration
-- storage is directory where pages going to be stored
+- `storage` is directory where pages going to be stored

 ## Screenshots